dustywhite7/Econ8310/SlidesCode/12 - Bayesian Statistics III.md

 # Bayesian Linear Models

-So can we determine the likelihood of a play being successful based on various characteristics of that play?
+Can we determine the likelihood of a play being successful based on various characteristics of that play?

 - Are runs more successful than passes? (unlikely, but Pete Carroll thinks so)
 - We should probably also account for down and distance